Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: SNR Evolution

-A SN remnant will transition through four main phases as it evolves \citep{ost88,padmV2,drain11,jank16}.
+A SNR will transition through four main phases as it evolves \citep{ost88,padmV2,drain11,jank16}.
 The first phase is Free Expansion, and it is characterized by a constant velocity after the explosion.
 The ejected material moves outward supersonically, and produces a shock wave in the surrounding, ambient material (hereafter referred to as the ``forward shock'' or FS).
 The presence of an ambient medium causes the ejected material to slow down, but in the early phases of expansion, when the mass of the ejected material far exceeds that of the swept up ambient material, this deceleration is negligible when examining the expansion of the FS.
 However, this slight deceleration creates a second shock wave (hereafter referred to as the ``reverse shock'' or RS), which communicates the presence of the ambient medium to the ejected material.
 Analytic solutions to this phase were found by \citet{chev82,chev92} and \citet{nad85} (referred to as Chevalier-Nadezhin); these self-similar solutions yield good descriptions for the position of the FS and incorporate the presence of a RS.
 In the Free Expansion phase, both the forward and reverse shocks are moving outward.

 There are, however, some difficulties with the Chevalier-Nadezhin solutions.
-First, at the contact between the ejecta and ambient medium, the Chevalier-Nadezhin density profile solutions produce either an infinity or zero depending on the density profile of the ambient medium.
+First, at the interface (also known as the contact discontinuity) between the ejecta and ambient medium, the Chevalier-Nadezhin density profile solutions produce singularities (resulting in either an infinite or zero density depending on the density profile of the ambient medium).
 Both cases are unphysical and, if one attempted to examine dust dynamics in such a state, the grain would encounter an imaginary wall or vacuum.
 Additionally, the Chevalier-Nadezhin solutions ignore the presence of Rayleigh-Taylor instabilities along the RS.
-Rayleigh-Taylor instabilities drive the RS further inward \citep{hera94,blell01,blond01} and, when considering dust, the location of the RS is of extreme importance since its passage shatters grains and exposes them to the hot SN remnant material.
+Rayleigh-Taylor instabilities drive the RS further inward \citep{hera94,blell01,blond01} and, when considering dust, the location of the RS is of extreme importance since its passage shatters grains and exposes them to the hot SNR material.